huggingface/blog/intro-graphml.md

 At the **edge level**, it's either edge property prediction or missing edge prediction.
 Edge property prediction helps drug side effect prediction predict adverse side effects given a pair of drugs.
 Missing edge prediction is used in recommendation systems to predict whether two nodes in a graph are related.

 It is also possible to work at the **sub-graph level** on community detection or subgraph property prediction.
-Community detection is used by social networks to determine how people are connected.
+Social networks use community detection to determine how people are connected.
 Subgraph property prediction can be found in itinerary systems (such as [Google Maps](https://www.deepmind.com/blog/traffic-prediction-with-advanced-graph-neural-networks)) to predict ETAs.

 Working on these tasks can be done in two ways.

-When you want to predict the evolution of a specific graph, you work in a **transductive** setting, where everything (training, validation, and testing) is done on the same single graph. *If this is your setup, careful!
+When you want to predict the evolution of a specific graph, you work in a **transductive** setting, where everything (training, validation, and testing) is done on the same single graph. *If this is your setup, be careful!
 Creating train/eval/test datasets from a single graph is not trivial.* However, a lot of the work is done using different graphs (separate train/eval/test splits), which is called an **inductive** setting.

 ### How do we represent graphs?

-The common ways to represent a graph to process it and operate on it are either as the set of all its edges (possibly complemented with the set of all its nodes), or as the adjacency matrix between all its nodes.
-An adjacency matrix is a square matrix (of node size * node size) which indicates which nodes are directly connected to which others (where $A_{ij} = 1$ if $n\_i$ and $n\_j$ are connected, else 0). *Note: most graphs are not densely connected, and therefore have sparse adjacency matrices, which can make computations harder.*
+The common ways to represent a graph to process and operate it are either:

+* as the set of all its edges (possibly complemented with the set of all its nodes)
+* or as the adjacency matrix between all its nodes.
+An adjacency matrix is a square matrix (of node size * node size) that indicates which nodes are directly connected to which others (where $A_{ij} = 1$ if $n\_i$ and $n\_j$ are connected, else 0). *Note: most graphs are not densely connected and therefore have sparse adjacency matrices, which can make computations harder.*

 However, though these representations seem familiar, do not be fooled!

 Graphs are very different from typical objects used in ML because their topology is more complex than just "a sequence" (such as text and audio) or "an ordered grid" (images and videos, for example)): even if they can be represented as lists or matrices, their representation should not be considered an ordered object!

 But what does this mean?
-Well, if you have a sentence, and you shuffle its words, or an image, and you shuffle its columns, you create a new sentence or new image.
+If you have a sentence and shuffle its words, you create a new sentence.
+If you have an image and rearrange its columns, you create a new image.

 <figure class="image table text-center m-0 w-full">
   <img src="/assets/124_intro-graphml/hf_logo.png" width="100" />